pforderique/fritter-backend/README.md

 **Returns**

-- A success message
+- `200` and success message if item deleted

 **Throws**

 - `403` if the user is not logged in
-- `404` if the likeId is invalid
+- `404` if the likeId is invalid or does not belong to current user

 <br/>